SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Abstract

 \section{Abstract}

 One of the biggest challenges in designing mispronunciation detection models is the unavailability of labeled L2 speech data.
-To overcome such data scarcity, we introduce SpeechBlender -- a fine-grained data augmentation pipeline for generating mispronunciation errors.
-The SpeechBlender utilizes varieties of masks to target different regions of a phonetic unit, and use the mixing factors to linearly interpolate raw speech signals while generating erroneous pronunciation instances.
+We introduce SpeechBlender - a fine-grained data augmentation pipeline for generating mispronunciation errors to overcome such data scarcity.
+The SpeechBlender utilizes varieties of masks to target different regions of phonetic units, and uses the mixing factors to linearly interpolate raw speech signals while augmenting pronunciation mistakes.
 The masks facilitate smooth blending of the signals, thus generating more effective samples than the `Cut/Paste' method.
-We show the effectiveness of our augmentation technique in a phoneme-level pronunciation quality assessment task, leveraging only a good pronunciation dataset.
-With SpeechBlender augmentation, we observed a 3\% and 2\% increase in Pearson correlation coefficient (PCC) compared to no-augmentation and goodness of pronunciation augmentation scenarios respectively for Speechocean762 testset.
-Moreover, a 2\% rise in PCC is observed when comparing our single-task phoneme-level mispronunciation detection model with a multi-task learning model using multiple-granularity information.
+Our proposed technique achieves state-of-the-art results on ASR-dependent mispronunciation detection models at the phoneme level, with a 2\% gain in Pearson Correlation Coefficient (PCC) compared to the previous state-of-the-art \cite{JIM}.
+Additionally, we demonstrate a 5\% improvement at the phoneme level compared to our baseline.
+We also evaluate our approach on the Arabic AraVoiceL2 testset, where we show a 5\% increase in F1-score compared to our baseline.
+Our results indicate the potential of the SpeechBlender Framework to handle data scarcity while enhancing the performance of mispronunciation detection model.